Luna, New Mexico: Demographics

-The post office was opened in 1886;

 Education

 It is in the Reserve Independent School District.

+Climate

+Luna has an oceanic climate (Köppen Cfb), bordering on a humid continental climate (Köppen Dfb).

 Culture

 "Mormon Pioneer Day" is celebrated on the Saturday closest to July 24 at the village rodeo grounds with a parade, rodeo and dance.

 On the 4th of July, festivities are held as well as a cake making contest.